dajack05/js-rpg-series/Steps.md

 ## One-way blocks
 - Add 'oneway' flag and with proper direction to Collider
+    - ALERT: Change to 4 bools instead of enum.
+Allows multi-select
     - add `MapObjectProperyStructure`
     - Add array of `MapObjectProperyStructure` to `MapObjectJsonStructure`
 - Set type to "one-way" in Tiled Class